 Market prices for wholesale shell eggs have been volatile and cyclical.
 Shell egg prices have risen in the past during periods of high demand such as the initial outbreak of the COVID-19 pandemic and periods when high protein diets are popular.
 Shell egg prices have also risen during periods of constrained supply, such as the latest highly pathogenic avian influenza ("HPAI") outbreak that was first detected in domestic commercial flocks in February 2022.
-We believe, based on published industry estimates, that the HPAI outbreak has impacted approximately 30.7 million laying hens in 2022 through June.
 During times when prices are high, the egg industry has typically geared up to produce more eggs, primarily by increasing the number of layers, which historically has ultimately resulted in an oversupply of eggs, leading to a period of lower prices.

-As discussed above under the heading "Seasonality" in Part I. Item 1.
-Business, seasonal fluctuations impact shell egg prices.
+As discussed above in Part I. Item 1.
+Business - Seasonality, seasonal fluctuations impact shell egg prices.
 Therefore, comparisons of our sales and operating results between different quarters within a single fiscal year are not necessarily meaningful comparisons.